-Why should small businesses prioritize customer service during Covid-19?
+Why should a small business prioritize customer service during Covid-19?

 Some businesses are thriving during the pandemic and they’re flooded with customers.
 Tradespeople are particularly busy, perhaps because people are working from home which makes organising home improvements easier.

-Here we share reasons why no business, large or small, can afford to let customer service slide and we share practical tips to help you make sure it doesn't.
+Here we share reasons why every business, large or small, should prioritize customer service and we share practical tips to help you make sure it doesn’t.

 Customer service should always be a priority.

 Poor customer service is when a business fails to meet a customer’s expectations.

 For many small businesses, especially (but certainly not exclusively) trade sectors, poor customer service is often down to one of two things: lack of communication and unreliability.

 Here are some quotes that frustrated customers have shared on Facebook and Google Reviews (with names and businesses omitted):